 Mochi

-Mochi is Japanese rice cake made of mochigome, a short-grain japonica glutinous rice, and sometimes other ingredients such as water, sugar, and cornstarch.
+Mochi is a kind of rice cake that is popular in Japan.
+It is often produced using mochigome, which is a short-grain japonica sticky rice, and additional ingredients such as water, sugar, and cornstarch.

 Eggplant/nasu